 TOTAL = $14 for 8 Star Wars party favor bags!

-For more Star Wars Party tutorials, click the thumbnails below:
+For more Star Wars Party tutorials, check out these posts: